 Senior Master Mariner

-Daniel has provided expert opinion and acted as an expert witness at arbitration proceedings in the UK.
+He has prepared technical reports and given evidence as an expert witness in court in the UK.

 Previous Employment History

 Served as Marine Manager for 12 years, DPA, CSO and Crisis Manager for a fleet of 12 Class 7 Ro-Ros.
 He has extensive knowledge of the International Safety Management (ISM) Code and assisted in the development of the company’s Safety Management System, risk assessment system, re-wrote the crisis management procedures and instigated a bespoke Bridge Resource Management course in conjunction with Lairdside Maritime Centre.
 During his time at Seatruck, Dominic led Company accident investigations into several major casualties (including the grounding of RIVERDANCE), liaising with the MAIB and other Flag and Port State authorities.
 A qualified Lead Auditor, he undertook the majority of safety and security audits.
 He also developed a detailed vessel inspection regime and carried out many such inspections.
 He played a leading role in the implementation of Maritime Labour Convention (MLC) compliance on all ships.

 Responsible for the safe pilotage of various ship types on the Humber estuary, River Ouse and River Trent.